josecastro04/App/README.md

 - Delete files from the app
 - Load Files from the app
 - Save files to the app
+- You can see the content of the file you selected

 ## How to use
 1. Start the app and create an account